Florida researchers find 2 new invasive mosquitoes in state

 The new arrivals are another sign that climate change, along with increased tourism and global trade, has made Florida more hospitable to exotic species, Burkett-Cadena said.

-A Florida health official downplayed the immediate cause for alarm.
+Health officials downplayed the immediate cause for concern, saying more research was needed.

 “We have seen in Florida some invasive mosquito species that have become significant and others that have not,” Florida Department of Health spokeswoman Mara Gambineri said in an email Tuesday.